dathanb/links/README.md

 * Jimmy Bogard also has an interesting series on [resiliency built around loose coupling](https://jimmybogard.com/life-beyond-transactions-implementation-primer/).
 * A great [TypeScript project starter](https://github.com/bitjson/typescript-starter)

+# Papers and Articles
+* [You're Doing It Wrong](https://queue.acm.org/detail.cfm?id=1814327) describes how optimizing algorithms to be virtual-memory-aware can result in 10x speed improvement over algorithms that are theoretically-algorithmically-more-efficient
+* [SageDB: A Learned Database System](http://cidrdb.org/cidr2019/papers/p117-kraska-cidr19.pdf) describes a database that learns about its data to improve performance.

 # Free Stuff

 * The [Textures Archive](http://www.grsites.com/archive/textures/) has a bunch of free background textures for building games, websites, apps, or just playing around.